alphagov/government-service-design-manual/service-manual/governance/governance-principles.md

 To create the right environment for the delivery team to flourish we form teams with the right mix of people, supporting rather than slowing down delivery and empowering decision makers.
 Frequent interaction with the team provides regular opportunities for people who govern to support, steer and assure rather than waiting for less frequent, formal meetings.

 Regular reflection on how we’re doing and finding ways to improve is an important part of good governance.
-At the end of each iteration every delivery team holds a retrospective where it discusses lessons learned — both what went well and what didn’t.
+At the end of each iteration every delivery team holds a retrospective where it discusses lessons learned --- both what went well and what didn’t.
 This lets us identify actions which are planned into future iterations.
-Retrospectives should also be used across programmes of work.
+[Retrospectives](/service-manual/agile/running-retrospectives) should also be used across programmes of work.

 **More on governance for digital services**